infinum/eightshift-docs/website/docs/legacy/v5/basics/helpers-javascript.md

 Output only attributes that are used in the component and remove everything else.

-* @param {object}  attributes Object of attributes from block/component.
+* @param object  attributes Object of attributes from block/component.
-* @param {string}  realName Old key to use, generally this is the name of the block/component.
+* @param string  realName Old key to use, generally this is the name of the block/component.
-* @param {string}  newName New key to use to rename attributes.
+* @param string  newName New key to use to rename attributes.
-* @param {boolean} isBlock Check if helper is used on block or component.
+* @param boolean isBlock Check if helper is used on block or component.
-* @param {string}  globalManifestData If global manifest is not provided use the default path.
+* @param string  globalManifestData If global manifest is not provided use the default path.

 **Data:**
 ```js